korena11/filin-infrastructure/docs/source/index.rst

 ========================================================

 The infrastucture is object oriented.
+There are two main data-set objects ( :class:`~PointSet.PointSet`, and :class:`~RasterData.RasterData`)which are being inherited to create new data-set objects (:class:`~PointSetOpen3D.PointSetOpen3D`, :class:`~PointSubSet.PointsSubSet`).

-There are three data-set object ( :class:`~PointSet.PointSet`, :class:`~PointSubSet.PointSubSet` and :class:`~RasterData.RasterData` ) which have a basic set of properties, Factoy objects and Property objects.
+These data-set objects have a basic set of properties, Factory objects and Property objects.
 The Property objects relate to the data-set, and are built by a Factory object.
-In each Factory there several functions that build the same property, but with a different algorithm.
+In each Factory there can be several functions that build the same property, but with a different algorithm and \/ or with different data-class.

 Visualization is applicable through Visualization Classes.